gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/plugins/install.md

 ![Eclipse EPP]({{ site.baseurl }}/assets/images/2017/epp-releases.png)

-Note: Please note that there are different binaries for 32-bits (`_x86`) and 64-bits (`x86-64`).
+> Important note: there are different binaries for 32-bits (`_x86`) and 64-bits (`x86-64`).
 Be sure the Eclipse binary word size matches the Java word size, otherwise the obscure `Java was started but returned exit code=13` message is issued.

 #### The plug-ins install way